tanimislam/howdy/docs/source/howdy-movie/howdy_movie_api.rst

 howdy.movie.movie module
 -------------------------------------
-This module contains the main back-end functionality used by the :ref:`get_mov_tor` and :ref:`howdy_movie_totgui`, and other functionalities that are used by methods in the :ref:`Howdy TV API`.
+This module contains the main back-end functionality used by the :ref:`get_mov_tor` and :ref:`howdy_movie_totgui_label`, and other functionalities that are used by methods in the :ref:`Howdy TV API`.
 Here are the main features of this module.

    * Retrieving TV show information using the TMDB_ database.